Seismic

 Seismic data can be used on the petroleum geologist’s maps to “fill in” areas where there is no well control.

-Some petroleum geologists work their own seismic.
+Some petroleum geologists work their own lines.
 If the company owns a lot of seismic data, a geophysicist may be hired to handle the seismic duties.

 Seismic Solves All The Problems?